m-resh/Metaheuristic_Optimization/README.md

 - The risk of ending up far away from the optimal value is decreased significantly.
 - The time needed for finding the best solution is reduced.

 The first two datasets were used for tuning this section, which is how to choose those promising start points.
-To conclude, a particular probability distribution with specific parameters is used for each hyperparameter&#39;s initialization.
+To conclude, a particular probability distribution with specific parameters is used for each hyperparameter's initialization.
 The results for each hyper parameter are as follows:

 _ **SVM** _: